Resources

 What is the Child Psychiatry Access Network?

-CPAN, or the Child Psychiatry Access Network, is Texas pediatric clinicians’ free and trusted mental health resource.
-CPAN offers provider-to provider consultations related to specific patients or general questions, care coordination, and training to pediatric clinicians to assist with identifying and treating mental health issues in their young patients.
+The Child Psychiatry Access Network, or CPAN, is a free and trusted mental health resource for Texas’ pediatric clinicians.
+CPAN offers provider-to-provider consultations related to specific patient concerns or general questions, care coordination, and training to help clinicians identify and treat mental health issues in their young patients.

 What can I use CPAN for?